Addresses in South Korea: Older land-lot number addressing system

+The older land-lot addressing system, which is based directly on the Japanese addressing system, was adopted by Korea under Japanese rule (1910-1945).
+The new system replacing it was introduced on July 29, 2011, and the land-lot system was officially decommissioned on December 31, 2013.

-A typical building in South Korea is described by the administrative divisions in which it lies.
-If the address is written in Korean, the largest division will be written first, followed by the smaller divisions, and finally the building and the recipient.
-If the recipient is in a multi-unit building, the floor and apartment or suite number may follow.
+In the old system, a typical building in South Korea was described by the administrative divisions in which it lies.
+If the address was written in Korean, the largest division was be written first, followed by the smaller divisions, and finally the building and the recipient.
+If the recipient was in a multi-unit building, the floor and apartment or suite number may follow.